pdcavanagh/100-days-of-code/log.md

 **Progress**:

--Installation of Visual Studio for Mac (Xaramin install is a beast, btw) -Review of C# github repos
+- Installation of Visual Studio for Mac (Xaramin install is a beast, btw)
+- Review of C# github repos
--Review of C# syntax
+- Review of C# syntax

 ### Day 59: March 3, 2017

 **Progress**:

--After the beastly VS installation, turns out it does work with < MacOSX 10.11 and ...
+- After the beastly VS installation, turns out it does work with < MacOSX 10.11 and ...
 I can't upgrade to 10.11 because Macbook Pro is too old.
 Scratched that idea and loaded VS on a remote machine.
--Reviewing basic C# syntax.
+- Reviewing basic C# syntax.
 Feels very comfortable and close to C++, but with a nice mix in of some javascript.
 I love the builtin functions with types such as `String.Length, String.ToUpper, String.Replace` etc. Also, the use of string interpolation is a nice touch, e.g. `string greeting = $"Hello, {name}!`.
--Started reviewing Microsoft's documentation and introduction to C# and .NET [Link](https://www.microsoft.com/net/tutorials/csharp/getting-started)
+- Started reviewing Microsoft's documentation and introduction to C# and .NET [Link](https://www.microsoft.com/net/tutorials/csharp/getting-started)

 ### Day 60: March 4, 2017

 **Progress**:

--Began Microsoft WPF tutorial to build expense report list application -Explored the relationships between the C# code and the xaml files -Many parallels to creating UI in javascript and css
+- Began Microsoft WPF tutorial to build expense report list application
+- Explored the relationships between the C# code and the xaml files
+- Many parallels to creating UI in javascript and css

 ### Day 61: March 5, 2017

 **Progress**:

--Continued work on expense report application in visual studio, main parts are all there, but debugging the instantiation of a expense report page created after selection of an employee.
+- Continued work on expense report application in visual studio, main parts are all there, but debugging the instantiation of a expense report page created after selection of an employee.
 Will troubleshoot more tomorrow.

 ### Day 62: March 6, 2017

 **Progress**:

--Crypt app: added select box to choose encryption algorithm.
+- Crypt app: added select box to choose encryption algorithm.
 Currently supports AES, TripleDES, and Rabbit.
--Updated backend server code with switch to select proper algorithm.
+- Updated backend server code with switch to select proper algorithm.
--Styled and aligned select box to match design.
+- Styled and aligned select box to match design.